zeittresor/sd-forge-fum/README.md

 is not working until now but you can use other free scripts to add "the frames" to a movie. btw. there are some commandline options for the makevid.py script like automatic using lanczos upscaling you can use on low end machines to get good results.

+The Idea was born in the discussion group of the forge webui https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/1871
+Thanks to all people helping to make this finaly work :-)